anthony-richardson/CogniFuse/README.md

 - Data recorded during activities of daily living contains an increased amount of noise and artifacts, making the extraction of relevant aspects more difficult
 - The importance of each biosignal, and thus the impact it should have on the prediction, can vary between tasks
 - The relevant aspects in the data can differ between tasks
-- These difficulties scale with the number of tasks and modalities
+- Difficulty scales with the number of tasks and modalities

 Therefore, we provide the first public dataset and benchmarking system for multi-task multimodoal biosignal fusion during activities of daily living.
 To accelerate future research on biosinal fusion, this benchmarking system was developed with careful attention to comparability, robustness, reproducibility and accessibility.
 In particular, the process of adding custom models in a comparible and reproducible way is highly simplified and does not require any modifications of the underlying code base.

 ## Getting started

-data descriptin and download and number of samples .
+The dataset needed to run the benchmark can be accessed [here]().
+A detailed description of the data can be found in our [paper]().
+The dataset contains 119.435 samples from 134 participants.
+Each sample is a collection of simultaneously starting chunks of electroencephalogram (eeg), photoplethysmography (ppg), electrodermal activity (eda) and respiration (resp) data.

-It is recomended to set up and activate a new [conda]() environment prior to installation.
-To install the nequired dependencies, run:
+Before using the benchmarking system, we recommend seeting up and activating a new conda environment prior to installation.
+A guide for doing so can be found [here]().
+To install the required dependencies for this code base, run:

 ```
 pip install -r requirements.txt